‘Practical hands on learning that’s Fun and Meaningful’

 We have an AM and PM masterclass.
 You will have the time and space needed to go deeper, explore and unpack Brain Development for babies and children.
 How the brain works and how neuroscience can better inform your day to day interactions with babies and children.
 Understand Attachment and Trauma and gain sound and practical knowledge you need to assist you to build stronger relationships with children, respond thoughtfully and support the development of emotional competence.

 The Last twenty years has seen an explosion of brain development research.
 Advances in medical science mean we have learnt more about brain development and functioning during this period than all of our collective knowledge up to this point.
 Much of the public discussion during this time has related to new knowledge in the area of infant’s brains.
 However, just as many amazing new discoveries relating to brain development and functioning have also been made relating to the year’s from childhood right through to late adolescence.
 These findings often contradict many of the long- held practices that helping professionals, teachers and parents have viewed as best practice.
 The result is that there is now a large gap between how people ‘think’ the developing brain functions and what neuroscience research has actually shown to be the case.
 An understanding of this knowledge will help to guide our practice to better meet the developmental and educational needs of the children and adolescents we work with.

 Meet Our Presenters

-With over 20 presenters, more than 50 workshops and market stalls filled with loose parts, natural sustainably sourced materials and resources, an ECEC book swap (so bring your old books along and take home some new ones), a Trash and treasure stall to bring those unique homelike resources into your settings.
-All in a relaxed outdoor setting filled with food stalls and music designed to offer you a day out packed with fun and learning in a social and professional context
+A huge range of workshops and market stalls filled with loose parts, natural sustainably sourced materials and resources.
+All in a relaxed outdoor setting filled with food stalls and music designed to offer you a day out packed with fun and learning in a social and professional context.

-2hr Intimate Master class with Nathan Wallis – Just $120 ECW Member rate / $240 Non member rate.
+*2hr Master class with Nathan Wallis – Just $50 ECW Member rate / $100 Non member rate.